-The process for becoming a member of the Stanford Law Review is open to all first-year Stanford Law School students and transfer students.
+The process for becoming a member of the Stanford Law Review is open to all transfer and first-year Stanford Law School students, and the Law Review strongly encourages all who are eligible to consider becoming a part of the Law Review.
 Members are selected at the end of their first year through a blind-graded exercise that tests candidates on their editing skills and legal writing ability.
-Out of the first-year class and transfer students, roughly forty-five membership offers are extended.
+This exercise is open to JSD/Joint Degree students, but only during their first year matriculated at the law school, and only if they will spend at least two more years at Stanford.
+Grades are not a part of the selection process.
+Around forty to fifty membership offers are extended each year.

-Candidates who accept membership offers must serve a two-year commitment to the Review.
-During their first year on the Review, members are part of editing teams that substantively edit, bluebook, and proofread the content that goes into the Review.
-During their second year, members become senior editors that lead editing teams and serve on various committees (such as the Articles Committee, the Notes Committee, the Development Committee, and the Online Committee).
-Alternatively, those in their second year of membership are eligible to serve on the Stanford Law Review’s Executive Board.
-Members are also responsible for writing a Note or Comment for possible publication.
-The Stanford Law Review strongly encourages all current Stanford Law School first-year students to consider becoming a part of the Review.
+Candidates who accept membership offers must serve a two-year commitment to the Law Review.
+During their first year on the Law Review, members serve on editing teams that substantively edit, bluebook, and proofread the Law Review’s content.
+In their second year, members lead editing teams and serve on various committees (such as the Articles Committee, the Notes Committee, the Development Committee, and the Online Committee).
+Alternatively, those in their second year of membership are eligible to serve on the Law Review’s Executive Board.

-The Stanford Law Review is committed to diversity in its membership.
-We have demonstrated this commitment in a number of ways, including:
+The Stanford Law Review is committed to diversity in its membership and has demonstrated this commitment in a number of ways:

 - Institutionalizing efforts to recruit diverse candidates by adding a focus on diversity to the responsibilities of the Senior Development Editor in charge of membership;

-- Reaching out to students (and especially women) from typically underrepresented career interests (corporate, business, public interest, and others).
+- Reaching out individually to students from typically underrepresented career interests.